 All accepted applicants are expected to fully engage with each of the three phases of the overall program.

 Pre-Workshop.
-In the fall participants will have a small number of tasks to prepare themselves for the workshops.
+In the spring, participants will have a small number of tasks to prepare themselves for the workshops.
 These assignments will help provide participants with a common background and will assist in developing a community among those that will participate.
-The following tasks should take no more than five to six hours over the entire fall semester.
+The following tasks should take no more than five to six hours over the entire spring semester.

 - Complete a limited number of readings